AdaCore/gnatstudio/docs/users_guide/tools.rst

     :ref:`Coverage Report <Coverage_Report>`.

   *Files*
-    Open a file system explorer on the left area.
+    Open a file system explorer in the left area.

     :ref:`The_File_View`.